-Thinking of booking a holiday this summer?
+Are you thinking of booking a holiday this summer?
 Fancy enjoying two weeks of sunshine, surf and sangria – but know deep down that you'll still have to take your laptop and phone?

 One of the worst aspects of freelancing is being the only person who runs your business, which means it's almost impossible to switch off, enjoy a break or relax on holiday without taking your work away with you.

-Speaking from experience it's never easy to step away from work.
+It's never easy to step away from work.
 But there are ways in which you can enjoy a holiday.
 Here are some tips on how to get away, without damaging your business:

 Give clients plenty of notice

 Clients will understand that you need to take holidays from time to time.
-Just give them plenty of notice and they'll be happy.
+Just give them plenty of notice, and they'll be happy.
 Inform them of your holiday plans a month in advance and send a reminder email a week before you go away.